The rising cost of funerals

 These range from:

-- A value funeral which comprises of a basic coffin and no service for your family to attend, to
+- A bronze funeral package which comprises of a basic wood coffin, restricted visitation to the chapel of rest and no transportation for your loved ones to attend your ceremony, to

 The plan chosen will obviously determine the amount you pay.